|Spring Semester II 2019 – Barcelona, Spain||click here for price||click here for dates||BSS2|

 Course Offerings & Descriptions

-The Global and Historic Context of Art and Design (6 ECTS / 3 U.S. credits) – MANDATORY FOR STUDENTS ENROLLED IN TRACK A
+The Global and Historic Context of Art (6 ECTS / 3 U.S. credits) – MANDATORY FOR STUDENTS ENROLLED IN TRACK A

 The objective of this course is to relate architecture, sociology, history, anthropology and art with the aim of developing a cognitive map of the world we live in.
 The purpose is to give the student analytical and discursive tools to develop their own project from a critical and innovative point of view.
 This course will analyze the basic theories of art, architecture and design culture since the industrial revolution up to the present day.
 The first phase will study the emergence of industrial design as a specific discipline in Western European culture.
 This will be followed by an investigation of modern design language in daily life.
 We will utilize the extensive resources of Barcelona with visits to museums such as MNAC, MACBA, Joan Miró Foundation and the Picasso Museum, emblematic buildings by Gaudi, Mies Van Der Rohe, Richard Meier and Jean Nouvel as well as design stores like Vitra, BD and Vinçon and restaurants and leisure spaces around the city.